Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 	EP_STAT gdp_chan_set_callbacks(
 		gdp_chan_t *chan,
 		EP_STAT *gdp_recv_cb(
-			gdp_message_t *message,
+			gdp_cursor_t *cursor,
 			gdp_name_t *src,
 			gdp_name_t *dst,
 			size_t payload_len),
 		EP_STAT *gdp_send_cb(
-			gdp_message_t *message));
+			gdp_buf_t *payload));
 ~~~

 When a new PDU is ready to read on `chan`, call `gdp_recv_cb`,
 including the total size of the payload (not necessarily what is
 available for read right now).
-Data is actually read using
-`gdp_chan_recv` (see below).
-The `message` is a handle created by
+The `cursor` is a handle created
-the network layer that I must pass into subsequent functions
+by the network layer that I must pass into subsequent functions
-during the lifetime of this callback, and that I promise to
+during the lifetime of this callback in order to actually read the
-never use outside this callback.
-A single message is equivalent
+data, and that I promise to never use outside this callback.
+Data
-to a single PDU.
+is actually read using `gdp_cursor_recv` (see below).

 The `gdp_send_cb` is not used at this time; for now, if it is non-NULL
 `gdp_chan_set_callbacks` should return `GDP_STAT_NOT_IMPLEMENTED`.